Minjiang-Zhu/FEM-Project/README.md

 # FEM-Project
-You may download gmsh to view *.gom and *.msh files
+You may download gmsh to view *.geo and *.msh files